Tuscumbia, Missouri

 Tuscumbia is a village in and the county seat of Miller County, Missouri, United States.
-The population was 203 at the 2010 census, at which time it was a town.
+The population was 188 at the 2020 census.

 History

 Tuscumbia was laid out in 1837.
 The community's name most likely is a transfer from Tuscumbia, Alabama.
 A post office called Tuscumbia has been in operation since 1837.

 Geography

-Tuscumbia is located on the north bank of the Osage River near the junction of Missouri routes 17 and 52.
-Eldon is approximately 9.5 miles to the northwest and the Lake of the Ozarks dam is 8.5 miles to the west.
+Tuscumbia is located in central Miller County on the north bank of the Osage River, near the junction of Missouri routes 17 and 52.
+Route 17 leads northeast 10 mi to Eugene and southeast 15 mi to Iberia, while Route 52 leads northwest 12 mi to Eldon and east 14 mi to St. Elizabeth.